dpmagill/iphys-toolbox/README.md

 ## References

 Madan, C. R., Harrison, T., & Mathewson, K. E. (2018).
-Noncontact measurement of emotional and physiological changes in heart rate from a webcam.
-Psychophysiology, 55(4), e13005.
+Noncontact measurement of emotional and physiological changes in heart rate from a webcam. *Psychophysiology, 55*(4), e13005.

-McDuff, D., & Blackford, E. (2019). iphys: An open non-contact imaging-based physiological measurement toolbox.
+McDuff, D., & Blackford, E. (2019). *iphys: An open non-contact imaging-based physiological measurement toolbox*.
 In 2019 Annual International Conference of the IEEE Engineering in Medicine and Biology Society (EMBC), pp. 6521-6524.

+Poh, M. Z., McDuff, D. J., & Picard, R. W. (2011).
+Advancements in noncontact, multiparameter physiological measurements using a webcam. *IEEE Transactions on Biomedical Engineering, 58*(1), 7-11.